 Exmoor National Park

-Longlands sits on the western border of Exmoor, a National Park that encompasses 267 square miles of unique, stunning countryside, 35miles of dramatic coastline and stretches 35miles from Combe Martin in the West to Monksilver in the East and 22miles from Minehead in the North to Dulverton in the South.
+Enjoy Exmoor Glamping at Longlands which sits on the western border of the Exmoor National Park.
+The Park encompasses 267 square miles of unique, stunning countryside and 35 miles of dramatic coastline.
+It stretches 35 miles from Combe Martin in the West to Monksilver in the East, and 22 miles from Minehead in the North to Dulverton in the South.

 Spot a stag.
 Meet an Exmoor pony.
 Count the wild goats of Lynton.